squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Managing Security Settings/Configure Workstation Security/Encrypt Filesystems.md

+---
+title: Encrypt File System
+layout: page
+parent: Configure Workstation Security
+grand_parent: Managing Security Settings
+has_children: false
+permalink: /education/comptia/a-plus/core-two/windows-security/workstations/encryption/
+---

 # Encrypt File System

-Any system should have controls in place to encrypte data at rest (in storage) or in transit (over a network).
+Any system should have controls in place to encrypt data at rest (in storage) or in transit (over a network).

 There are many different forms of controls for how this all can work based on the Operating System and use cases of the applications.